Clarkson-Applied-Data-Science/2024_ia651_DineshPendyala_SrihariNagineni/README.md

 ## Results

 The results include model evaluation metrics and plots of ROC curves for each model.
-Below is an example of the output for one of the models:
+Below is an example of the output for the models:

 ### Final Evaluation